whowechina/voltex_pico/README.md

 * You don't need to solder all the capacitors, it's fine to just solder the ones right beside ICs.
 * Z1 is to protect the Pico from excessive voltage, don't ignore it.
 * There are many LDOs and shunt voltage reference models, as long as they have the same form factor, pinout and voltage, you can use them.
 Best LDO voltages are 4.0 to 4.5V, they should not go higher than 4.5V, as the USB voltage under load could be lower than it.
 The shunt voltage reference should be 2.0 to 2.5V, roughly half of the LDO voltage.
+* For regular switch build, you need to solder the switches onto the PCB.
+For Hall Effect switch build, you don't need to solder the switches, just make sure the magnets are aligned with the small white circles on the PCB.

 ### Test the PCB
 * You can test the PCB now, put the firmware in.
 * Side LEDs and Knob LEDs should light up in a rainbow pattern.
-* Button LEDs respond to the button presses.
+* Button LEDs respond to the button presses (magnetic switches need to be temporarily put on and calibrated).
 * Voltex Pico should be recognized as a USB HID device, here's the test page.
   https://greggman.github.io/html5-gamepad-test/
 * Move a magnetic screwdriver tip close to the TMAG5273 sensor, you'll notice the corresponding axis move in the test page.
 Please check both sensors.